DirtDiglett/Pressure-for-Steam/README.md

 4. Now go ahead and restart the Steam client.
 The skin should now be applied.
 Have fun! :smile:

 ### Staying up-to-date with the Skin's progress
 We recommend staying up-to-date with the skin's progress, so that way you can get updates about the skin and how the skin's development is coming along.
-To do that, make sure you join the "Pressure" Skin group on Steam by going to this address: http://steamcommunity.com/groups/pressureskin
+To do that, make sure you join the "Pressure" Skin group on Steam by going to this link, signing into your Steam account, and clicking on the "Join group" button: http://steamcommunity.com/groups/pressureskin